mitmedialab/MonteCarloRender/README.md

 This is a GPU implementation of a Monte Carlo Photon Transport in scattering media

+## Main function call
+  Use the lunchPacketwithBatch() function to run the simulator.
+See MC.py for documentation.

+## Tests
+  The tests.ipynb file provide some basic tests for the code

 ## Several notes on properties / limitations:
 ### Media:
  Assume homogeneous media.
 You can provide the scattering mean free path (MFP) and Henyey Greenstein anisotropy coefficient.